 Given CT’s Penalties, Is a Private Plan Worth It?

 For Connecticut employers, the calculus strongly favors a private plan.
-At $500–$1,500 per employee in penalties, even a 10-person business faces $5,000–$15,000 per year in fines.
-A SIMPLE IRA or 401(k) typically costs $1,500–$3,000/year in admin — and SECURE 2.0 credits can cover those costs entirely for the first 3 years.
+At $500–$1,500 per company in penalties, non-compliance is a recurring annual cost with none of the recruiting upside of a real plan.
+A SIMPLE IRA or 401(k) typically costs $1,500–$3,000/year in admin — and SECURE 2.0 credits can offset much of those costs for the first 3 years, depending on your headcount and eligibility.

-🔗 View Connecticut state details: Connecticut State Mandate Overview
+View Connecticut state details: Connecticut State Mandate Overview

-🔗 Compare all state mandates: State Mandate Comparison
+Compare all state mandates: State Mandate Comparison

 Need Help Getting Compliant?